m-redding/FinalizingProposal/final-sp-proposal.md

 # Streaming Producer: Proposal

-Publishing events using the producer client is optimized for high and consistent throughput scenarios, allowing applications to collect a set of events as a batch and publish in a single operation.
+Publishing events using the `EventHubProducerClient` is optimized for high and consistent throughput scenarios, allowing applications to collect a set of events as a batch and publish in a single operation.
 In order to maximize flexibility, developers are expected to build and manage batches according to the needs of their application, allowing them to prioritize trade-offs between ensuring batch density, enforcing strict ordering of events, and publishing on a consistent and predictable schedule.

 The primary goal of the streaming producer is to provide developers the ability to queue events for publishing without the need to explicitly manage batching, concurrency, or service operations.
 Using the streaming producer, events are implicitly organized into efficient batches as they are enqueued, and published as batches become full or a certain amount of time has elapsed with no new events queued.
 When queuing events, developers may request automatic routing to a partition or explicitly control the partition in the same manner supported by the `EventHubProducerClient`, with the streaming producer owning the responsibility for understanding the service constraints to build the appropriate batches.